 Using procedures specified in TS 36.413 [36] , the eNodeB shall upload the UE Radio Capability for Paging Information to the MME in the S1 interface UE CAPABILITY INFO INDICATION message (in a separate IE from the UE Radio Capability).
 As specified in TS 36.331 [37], the UE Radio Capability for Paging Information may contain UE Radio Paging Information provided by the UE to the eNodeB, and other information derived by the eNodeB (e.g. band support information) from the UE Radio Capability information.

-The UE Radio Capability for Paging Information for NB-IoT and WB-E-UTRAN are separately stored in the MME.
-The RAT Type (derived from the UE's Tracking Area Code) is used to determine which RAT the information relates to.
+The UE Radio Capability for Paging Information for 1) NB-IoT via terrestrial access, 2) NB-IoT via satellite access, 3) WB-E-UTRAN via terrestrial access and 4) WB-E-UTRAN via satellite access are separately stored in the MME.
+The RAT Type (derived from the UE's Tracking Area Code) and the network access type (i.e., terrestrial or satellite) is used to determine which RAT and network access type the information relates to.

 The handling of the UE Radio Capability for Paging Information with RACS is described in clause 5.11.3a.

+For UEs camping via terrestrial access, if a UE supports both NB-IoT and WB-E-UTRAN, the UE and eNodeB handle the UE Radio Capability for Paging Information as follows:

+- when the UE is camping on NB-IoT the UE provides only NB-IoT information corresponding to terrestrial access to the network;

+- when the UE is camping on WB-E-UTRAN, the UE provides only WB-E-UTRAN information corresponding to terrestrial access to the network.

-If a UE supports both NB-IoT and WB-E-UTRAN, the UE and eNodeB handle the UE Radio Capability for Paging Information as follows:
+For UEs camping via satellite access, if a UE supports both NB-IoT and WB-E-UTRAN, the UE and eNodeB handle the UE Radio Capability for Paging Information as follows:

-- when the UE is camping on NB-IoT the UE provides only NB-IoT information to the network;
+- when the UE is camping on NB-IoT the UE provides only NB-IoT information corresponding to satellite access to the network;

-- when the UE is camping on WB-E-UTRAN, the UE provides only WB-E-UTRAN information to the network.
+- when the UE is camping on WB-E-UTRAN, the UE provides only WB-E-UTRAN information corresponding to satellite access to the network.

 Typically, this information is sent to the MME at the same time as the eNodeB uploads the UE Radio Capability information.
 The MME stores the UE Radio Capability for Paging Information in the MME context.
 When it needs to page, the MME provides the UE Radio Capability for Paging Information for that RAT to the eNodeB as part of the S1 paging message.
 The eNodeB may use the UE Radio Capability for Paging Information to enhance the paging towards the UE and/or to calculate when or how to broadcast paging information or the Wake Up Signal to the UE, see TS 36.304 [34].